g-whiz/pxSort2/README.md

 **Notes & Thoughts**

+ - Numba enables JIT compilation of Python functions to native code:
+   - use this instead of DSL to enable definition of Maps on the fly from Python

  - Why not implement parameterization stuff in Python?
  - Seems that this would be easier and not have any real performance hit...

- - Missing functionality from Android app: sort based on order in one colour space (e.g. HSV), but mix based on a different colour space (e.g. RGB).
+ - Missing functionality from Android app: sorted based on order in one colour space (e.g. HSV), but mixPixels based on a different colour space (e.g. RGB).
    This is partly how the "Antagone" filter works.
-   - generalization: sort based on an arbitrary real-valued function
+   - generalization: sorted based on an arbitrary real-valued function
      ```f: R^2 -> R```
-   - examples: function that computes hue, function that returns colour channels
+   - examples: function that computes hue, function that returns colour cn
      from a different image (this is an AE Pixel Sort feature)
  - Missing functionality from Android app: combine pixels via bitwise operations
    on uint8_t channel values (e.g. XOR, Multiply, etc.).